MoneyGram vs. Wise (TransferWise)

 With MoneyGram, you go to its site, enter how much you’re transferring and confirm how you’re sending it and how it should be received.
 You also have the option of visiting or calling an agent.
 Once you’ve approved the exchange rate and fees you’ll pay, MoneyGram converts and delivers your money to your recipient’s bank account or for cash pickups at locations worldwide.

 Wise is a fully online process.
 You’ll need to create a free Wise account, but it’s easy to set one up at the same time of your transfer.
 You also have the option of signing in with your existing Apple, Google or Facebook account.

 To send money, you go to its site, select the currencies you are exchanging and indicate how much you want to send.
 After reviewing your rate and fee, money is pulled from your bank account.

 Which offers lower fees?

-Fees vary depending on how much money you’re transferring, how you’re sending it and the country you’re sending it to.
+Fees vary depending on how much money you’re transferring, payment method and the country you’re sending it to.
 It’s difficult to pin down exactly how much you’ll pay to send money internationally without actually initiating a transfer.

 With consistently lower fees, Wise takes the lead.